-In the calculation of the lower PhD age, the calculation method with double deduction for leave held in connection with childbirth/adoption should not be to the disadvantage of the applicant.
-If your PhD age falls below the specified lower PhD age limit because the period of leave in connection with childbirth/adoption is deducted by a factor of 2 instead of 1, you will therefore be considered as being within the allowed PhD age.
+In the calculation of the lower PhD age, the calculation method with double deduction for pregnancy, maternity, paternity or parental and adoption leave should not be to the disadvantage of the applicant.
+If your PhD age falls below the specified lower PhD age limit because the period of leave in connection is deducted by a factor of 2 instead of 1, you will therefore be considered as being within the allowed PhD age.